 - enhanced lighting

-The walkway is a popular route for pedestrians and cyclists and has already benefited from investment via our Local Investment Fund with the addition of a play park and multi-use games area.
+The walkway is a popular route for pedestrians and cyclists and has already benefited from investment through our Local Investment Fund with a play park and multi-use games area.

-The aim of these works is to create a welcoming, safe and attractive linear park for the local community to enjoy.
+The aim of these works is to create a welcoming, safe and attractive linear park for the local community to enjoy, to support this we are currently working with the local community to develop a programme of animation for the walkway.
 We also want to improve accessibility for cyclists and walkers.

-The project is part of wider improvement plans for the east of the city which will regenerate key stretches of the Greenway down to Titanic railway halt, to improve open spaces and the travel infrastructure.
+The project is part of wider improvement plans for the east of the city, which will regenerate stretches of the greenway to Titanic railway halt, to improve open spaces and the travel infrastructure.